OfferLifted/inactive-dimmer.nvim/README.md

 ## Installation

-Use your favorite plugin manager to install inactive-dimmer.nvim.
+Use your favorite plugin manager to install `inactive-dimmer.nvim`.

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)